SteveCaine/MapUtil/README.md

 - Select iPad Simulator in top-left popup menu (or iOS device if an iPad is attached to your development Mac).

+- For the simulator, there are two ways to get location updates:

+	1. In iOS Simulator, under the 'Debug' menu, click on the 'Locations' item and select 'Apple' to get location updates for Apple Inc. HQ in Cupertino CA. (Or select one of the items for simulated location updates from a moving device.
+This app will just use the first update.)

-- For the simulator, open 'Edit Scheme' dialog ('Cmd-Shift-,'), select the 'Options' tab, and make a selection in the 'Default Location' popup menu under the 'Allow Location Simulation' checkbox (make sure checkbox is checked).
+	2. In Xcode, open the  'Edit Scheme' dialog ('Cmd-Shift-,'), select the 'Options' tab, and make a selection in the 'Default Location' popup menu under the 'Allow Location Simulation' checkbox (make sure checkbox is checked).
 Besides the standard locations Xcode offers, two .gpx files are included in this project to simulate the locations of Harvard Square in Cambridge MA and the White House in Washington DC.

 - A device will use its built-in location hardware and software.